Now Command-Shift-Doubleclick on this equation to open the equation inspector

 Repeating this process gives

 That's one way of taking derivatives.
 There is another one.
 Create a new equation with Command-y and then type "z", "=", Ctrl-d

-Now Alt-doubleclick on the last equation to simplify.
-Do this a couple of times until Cassiopeia reaches the end of its wisdom.
+Now Alt-Doubleclick on the last equation to simplify.
+Do this a couple of times until you get the desired result.

 In the above example we had to explicitly specify a derivation variable.
 This would not have been necessary if we entered a function instead of an equation.
 A function requires the specification of a function variable.
 Create a copy of the function above (just doubleclick on it), then click into the equation and remove the y on the left of the equal sign.
 Then type "y", "(", "x", ")".
 The equation should look as follows now.

-The graph plot is inserted into the document below the shift-doubleclicked function or at the current insertion location.
+The graph plot is inserted into the document below the shift-doubleclicked function.
 Drag the other two functions y' and y'' from the document into the textview on the 2D graph inspector and change the from value to 0.
 Press <Enter> after modifying a value to trigger redraw.

 Play with the x and y limits until your are satisfied with the graph.
 Then choose Tools - Colors from the Cassiopeia menu, select colors and drag one color on each of the three functions in the tableview.